-- 7) Will these proposed amendments replace emergency amendments currently in effect?
+- 6) Published studies or reports, and sources of underlying data, used to compose this rulemaking: None - 7) Will these proposed amendments replace emergency amendments currently in effect?
 No. - 8) Does this rulemaking contain an automatic repeal date?
-No. - 9) Does these proposed amendments contain incorporations by reference?
+No. - 9) Do these proposed amendments contain incorporations by reference?
 No. - 10) Statement of statewide policy objectives: These proposed amendments do not create or enlarge a state mandate, as defined in Section 3(b) of the State Mandates Act.
-[30 ILCS 805/3(b) (2012)]. - 11) Are there any other amendments pending on this Part?
-No. - 12) Time, Place and manner in which interested persons may comment on this proposed rulemaking: The Board will accept written public comment on this proposal for a period of 45 days after the date of this publication.
-Comments should reference docket R14-13 and be addressed to:
+[30 ILCS 805/3(b) (2012)]. - Are there any other amendments pending on this Part?
+No. - Time, Place and manner in which interested persons may comment on this proposed rulemaking: The Board will accept written public comment on this proposal for a period of 45 days after the date of this publication.
+Comments should reference docket R15-1 and be addressed to: